-From when Elvis bought it, to who owned it before, to what it’s worth now, you’ll see why the King couldn’t help falling in love.
-So let’s shake, rattle and roll our way inside the famous Presley family estate.
+From when Elvis bought it, to who owned it before, to what it’s worth now, you’ll see why the King couldn’t help falling in love with his sprawling Memphis estate.
+So let’s shake, rattle and roll our way inside the famous Presley family home.

 Who owned it before Elvis?
 And why is it called Graceland?